This Mental Health Awareness blog post is about awareness and prevention of suicide, opens a new window.

 - Acting recklessly or engaging in risky behaviors

-It can be alarming to learn that someone you know is thinking about suicide.
-Get immediate help from a health care provider or call 911opens a new window if someone you know begins to:
+It is alarming to learn that someone you know is thinking about suicide.
+Get immediate help from a health care provider or call 911 if someone you know begins to:

 - Make end-of-life preparations, such as organizing personal papers, paying off debts, giving away possessions or seeking a new owner for their pets